Tencent/wcdb/README.md

 ndk.dir=path/to/ndk
 ```

 Android Studio will do this for you when the project is imported.
-If you have
-*"Failed to notify project evaluation listener"* error, double check your `ndk.dir`
-property.

 ### Build Dependencies from Sources